Preparing for DMS 2.0

 The Why

-An overview of your state's structure gives OSEP context on what partnerships are in place to ensure your state has an equitable, effective, and comprehensive statewide service delivery system designed to meet needs and improve outcomes for young children and families.
+An overview of your state's structure gives OSEP context on what partnerships are in place to ensure your state has an effective and comprehensive statewide service delivery system designed to meet needs and improve outcomes for young children and families.
 It also provides information on your Lead Agency's single line of responsibility, including the authority to provide oversight and enforce implementation of requirements under Part C of the Individuals with Disabilities Education Act (IDEA), Uniform Guidance, General Education Provisions Act (GEPA), and your state's Part C grant application.

 To Do